NuNetwork/nunetwork.github.io/_pages/api.md

 {% include callout-block.html name="use-ports-application" %}

-## Command line
+## Command Line

-The `--unit=<unit>` flag is provided as a command line convenience.
-For example to get a new NuBits address from the daemon you would run `./nud --unit=B getnewaddress` as `./nud getnewaddress` would return a NuShares address by default.
+The `--unit=<unit>` flag is provided as a command-line convenience.
+To get a new NuBits address from the daemon you run `./nud --unit=B getnewaddress` as `./nud getnewaddress` would return a NuShare address by default.

 ## Nu Network Ports